 HARC's main duty is the power to review and approve application for a Certificate of Appropriateness or a Certificate of Zoning Compliance.
 The City of Paducah's zoning ordinance states that no person shall cause or permit changes in the exterior appearance of real estate lying within a historical zone or the NSZ without first applying for and obtaining a special conditional use permit, to be known as a Certificate of Appropriateness or Certificate of Zoning Compliance.
 Other duties carried on by the HARC include, but are not limited to

-Heather Coltharp - Vice-Chair (term expires June 4, 2018)
+Heather Coltharp (term expires June 4, 2024)

-Christopher Jones (term expires June 4, 2018)
+Amanda Johnson (term expires June 4, 2024)

-Keith Petraitis (term expires June 4, 2019)
+Christopher Jones (term expires June 4, 2024)

-Paducah has two types of historic zones, the H-1 Historic Commercial Zone, which covers the Market House / Second Street area, and the H-2 Historic Neighborhood Zone, which includes the Lower Town area.
-The City of Paducah's zoning ordinance book states that the purpose of the historic zones is to encourage the development, redevelopment and preservations of the City of Paducah's historic areas.
-Click Historic Places for a list of links.
-Advisory Design Guidelines has the guidelines to Paducah's historic neighborhoods.
-Demolition Control Zone includes for a map and more information about the process of demolishing buildings in historic areas.
+The City of Paducah has several historic districts and historic properties listed on the National Register of Historic Places.
+Paducah has two types of historic zones: the H-1 Historic Commercial Zone, which covers the Market House / Second Street area and the H-2 Historic Neighborhood Zone which includes the Lower Town area.
+The purpose of the historic zones is to encourage the development, redevelopment and preservations of the City of Paducah's historic areas.
+The Historic & Architectural Review Commission reviews all nominations to the Historic Register locally.

 Advisory Design Guidelines - guidelines to Paducah's historic neighborhoods.